koolskateguy89/arduino_21coa202_cw/doc.md

 ## EEPROM

-*In documentation, indicate how lay out use of EEPROM, which LoC and functions I use to store information*
+The namespace `_EEPROM` contains the code relating to the EEPROM extension.

-The namespace `_EEPROM` contains the code relating to the FREERAM extension.
+Each channel occupies 26 continguous bytes in the EEPROM:

-Each channel occupies 26 bytes in the EEPROM:
+Table: EEPROM Channels \label{eeprom-channels}

 | # of Bytes | Description |
 | ----- | --- |